-32. How will the CDFI Fund measure compliance with meeting the requirement of Section 3.2(h) Targeted Distressed Communities for a QALICB with tangible property in several census tracts?
+33. How will the CDFI Fund measure compliance with meeting the requirement of Section 3.2(h) Targeted Distressed Communities or the "Deep Distress" criteria for a QALICB with tangible property in several census tracts?

 The CDFI Fund will determine compliance with the "Targeted Distressed Communities" by aggregating data at the QALICB level (e.g., the "project level" in AMIS).
 A QLICI into a QALICB with locations/assets across multiple census tracts will be considered a QLICI into a specific Targeted Distressed Community based on elements of the QALICB qualification criteria.
 For example, a QLICI into a QALICB that meets the criteria below: